Ak0sTib0r/UnderGrad/README.md

 ### Step 4: Configure your Perl Environment

-If you have multiple Perl installations, you might need to prioritize Strawberry Perl:
+If you have multiple Perl installations, you might need to prioritize Strawberry Perl.
+(If your system didn't have Perl before you just installed it, you can skip to Step 5):

 1. First, check which Perl is being used:
 ```cmd